Librechain/prekey-server-docker-compose/README.md

   docker-compose up
 ```

-3. Copy the shown fingerprint into the `.env` file.
+3. Copy the shown fingerprint (without spaces/brackets) into the `.env` file.

 4. Run: